This website uses cookies

 The restaurant feels both part of, and separate from the hotel.
 It has its own entrance and doesn’t rely on hotel guests to work.

-What Was Booked
+What We Booked

 This is what the stay looked like on paper (cash rates shown for context):